ibm-cloud-docs/EventStreams/eventstreams137.md

 # Using the Kafka REST API on the Classic plan
 {: #rest_using_classic}

+**The Classic plan is deprecated from January 16th 2020.

-** This version of the Kafka REST API is available as part of the Classic plan only.**
+This version of the Kafka REST API is available as part of the Classic plan only.**
 <br/>

 The Kafka REST API provides a RESTful interface to a Kafka